Domain Management

 Internal Domains

 The Internal Domains area of the Umbrella dashboard (Settings > Internal Domains) should be populated with any domains used by your organization to access local resources while on the organization's network (at the physical location or connected through VPN).
 Internal Domains is pre-populated with the .local TLD and all RFC-1918 (private network) reverse DNS address space.
-Newly added domains will sync down to Umbrella roaming clients within about 10 minutes.
+The update time varies, but may take up to 35 minutes.
+However, you can force the update sooner by restarting the client service.

 "This internal domain applies to:" allows you to specify whether the internal domains should apply to Umbrella roaming clients, Virtual Appliances (VAs), or both.